zjwang11/IRVSP/README.md

 # ir2tb
-to compute irreducible representations of electronic states in a tight-binding Hamiltonian.
+to compute irreducible representations of states in the (electronic or phononic) tight-binding Hamiltonian.

 src_ir2tb_v1.tar.gz : for symmorphic crystals
                       according to the character tables (CRTs) of point-group (PNG) symmetries.